damienalexandre/form-validation-remover/README.md

 This extension add a `novalidate` attribute on all the forms of the current page, even the ones loaded via AJAX.

-The public of this extension is mainly developers whishing to test their backend form validation from a modern browser.
+The public of this extension is mainly developers wishing to test their backend form validation from a modern browser.

 ## Changelog